 "The Potential of Urban Nature to Support Sustainability in Latin America: A Synthesis from a Socio-Environmental Perspective"

-This workshop will bring together researchers and practitioners from Latin America to synthesize the potential of urban nature to support the sustainability of Latin-American cities.
-We propose to use urban forests and trees as a thematic focus to understanding current trends, challenges and opportunities related to urban nature and sustainability.
-At this workshop, participants will develop joint databases, analyse this database to provide an empirical base for a synthesis of research and practice.
+This workshop will bring together researchers and practitioners from Latin America to synthesize the potential of urban nature to support the sustainability of Latin American cities.
+We propose to use urban forests and trees as a thematic focus to understanding current trends, challenges, and opportunities related to urban nature and sustainability.
+At this workshop, participants will develop joint databases and analyse these databases to provide an empirical base for a synthesis of research and practice.
 The databases will bring together existing datasets on urban forest structure and function, urban sustainability indicators, and social data on the perceptions and priorities of planning and management of urban forest stakeholders.
 These databases will be analysed to understand the structure, function, and interaction of urban forests and social systems.
 A socio-environmental model will be developed to explain the observed patterns and associations.
 We will then generate outputs on the potential of urban nature for supporting sustainability in Latin America from a socio-environmental perspective.

 To learn more about this Workshop, click here.